ultimatemember/docs-v3/um-stripe/article/1803-test-your-integration-with-stripe-test-clocks.md

 ---
 layout: UMLayout
 ---
-# Test your integration with test clocks
+# Test your integration with Stripe test clocks
 <p>
 	Ultimate Member Stripe extension integrates the stripe checkout page, and customer billing features, allowing users to pay, subscribe and manage plans.
 Once you set up this extension, you must test its integrity.</p><p>
 	Before testing your integration, make sure you've read and setup the required details in the following documentation before you proceed:</p><ul>